 To be clear, in order to decode words, students do not need to identify syllables by these names.
 The names of the syllable types are provided here only to establish a common vocabulary for teachers as they use the CKLA materials.
-It is necessary, however, for students to become fluent readers of longer words in increasingly complex text.
-If they are able to visually parse certain spelling patterns as syllable chunks, they can quickly and easily decode each syllable.
+What is necessary, however, for students to become fluent readers of longer words in increasingly complex text is that they be able to visually parse certain spelling patterns as syllable chunks so they can quickly and easily decode each syllable.